 Refer to "Forward Collision Warning (FCW) With Mitigation" in "Safety" for further information.

-Service Stop/Start System Warning Light - If Equipped
+Service Stop/Start System Warning Light -- If Equipped

 This warning light will illuminate when the Stop/Start system is not functioning properly and service is required.
 Contact an authorized dealer for service.
-Refer to "Stop/Start System" in "Starting and Operating" for further instructions.